BEng (Hons) January start available

 Facilities

-All our engineering students will use our specialist labs and equipment, including:
+All our engineering students use specialist labs and equipment, including:

 • CAD/CAM and engineering computer modelling centre